TheData-Cleaner/Visualize-Flight-Delays-Using-Tableau-Dashboards/README.md

 # Visualize-Flight-Delays-Using-Tableau-Dashboards
 My goal in this project was to create visualizations to reveal insights from a data set highlighting Flight Delays.
+I created data visualizations that tell a story or highlight patterns in the data set.
+My work is a reflection of the theory and practice of data visualization, such as visual encodings, design principles, and effective communication.